 Images

-• At least one good quality image per page.
+- Aim for at least one high-quality image per page.

-6. Build a website designed for good SEO
+6. Build a Website Designed for SEO & AI Search

 7. Develop a Marketing Strategy